Floquet-ADAPT-VQE: A Quantum Algorithm to Simulate Non-Equilibrium Physics in Periodically Driven Systems: Floquet-ADAPT-VQE algorithm

 In order to efficiently simulate an $L$-qubit time-independent Hamiltonian on a quantum processor, the number of Pauli strings representing the Hamiltonian should scale polynomially with $L$.
 For VQEs, we can efficiently measure the energy expectation value if the scaling of the Pauli strings is polynomial~\cite{Peruzzo_2014_VQE}.
 However, in the case of an extended Floquet Hamiltonian, the number of Pauli strings required to represent auxiliary matrices scales as $2^{n_a} = 2(N_{\mathrm{c}} + 1)$.
 This implies that, even if the Hamiltonian of the physical register contains a polynomial number of Pauli strings, the total number of Pauli strings in the extended Floquet Hamiltonian will scale as $O\big(2^{n_a} \times \text{poly}(L)\big)$.
 Therefore, to efficiently simulate the extended Floquet Hamiltonian on a quantum computer, the number of Pauli strings in the auxiliary matrices must scale polynomially with the number of physical qubits $L$, i.e., $2^{n_a} = \text{poly}(L)$.
 Fortunately, for scenarios involving only a few Fourier modes \cite{rudner2020FloquetEngineersHandbook}, accurate truncation of the extended Floquet Hamiltonian is achievable by taking $n_a= C\log_2(LJ_{\text{max}}/\Omega)$ where, $J_{\text{max}}$ is the maximum value of local energy parameters and $C$ is a constant \footnote{In Section IIB of Ref. \cite{rudner2020FloquetEngineersHandbook}, the many-body energy bandwidth, $\mathcal{W}$, can be expressed as $LJ_{\text{max}}$, where $J_{\text{max}}$ represents the maximum value of a local energy parameter, such as coupling terms or driving terms.
 By ensuring that \(LJ_{\text{max}} \ll N_{\mathrm{c}}\Omega\), one can achieve arbitrary accuracy.
 Consequently, for our cases, we can use $n_a = C \log_2(LJ_{\text{max}} / \Omega)$, where $C$ is a constant that is inversely proportional to the desired accuracy.}.
 Thus, higher frequencies and lower values of $J_{\text{max}}$ require fewer auxiliary qubits, and vice versa.
+A more rigorous derivation of the auxiliary-qubits ($n_a$) requirement is provided in Ref.~\cite{Mizuta_FloquetQPE_2025}, where $n_a = \Theta\left(\log(\alpha T) + \log\log(1/\varepsilon)\right)$.
+Here, $\varepsilon$ denotes the error tolerance in quasienergy due to truncation, $T$ is the drive period and $\alpha = \max\{||H^{(m)}||\}$, which is proportional to $LJ_{\text{max}}$.